 Classification for athletes with a vision impairment

-Athletes with a vision impairment compete in football 5-a-side, goalball, Para-alpine skiing, Para-archery, Para-athletics, Para-biathlon, Para-cycling, Para-equestrian, Para-judo, Para-rowing, Para-shooting, Para-swimming, Para-taekwondo and Para-triathlon.
+Athletes with a vision impairment compete in blind football, goalball, Para-alpine skiing, Para-archery, Para-athletics, Para-biathlon, Para-cycling, Para-equestrian, Para-judo, Para-rowing, Para-shooting, Para-swimming, Para-taekwondo and Para-triathlon.

 Athletes must specify a sport when they are seeking classification.
 While the testing procedure is standard across all Paralympic sports, the classes are sport-specific.